yuchen-xue/yuchen-xue.github.io/Yuchen_Xue_(M._Sc.)_CV.typ

 == Certificate and Award

-#two-col-entry(
+#two-col(
+  alignments: (right, auto),
   left-content: [
     Sep.
 2024
   ],
   right-content: [
     #strong[Certificate: Qualification Program -- Statistics Software R \(advanced\)] -- #strong[Rostock \(Germany\)]
-    #v(-design-text-leading)

-    #two-col(left-column-width: design-highlights-summary-left-margin, right-column-width: 1fr, left-content: [], right-content: [#v(design-highlights-top-margin);#align(left, [A 4-day workshop that features multiple theoretical topics and practical sessions related to multiple statistics topics: #strong[#emph[linear model, anova, mean comparison with post-hoc tests, experimental designs and professional illustration]]])], column-gutter: 0cm)
   ],
 )

+#v(design-highlights-top-margin)

+#two-col(
+  right-content: [
+    A 4-day workshop that features multiple theoretical topics and practical sessions related to multiple statistics topics: #strong[#emph[linear model, anova, mean comparison with post-hoc tests, experimental designs and professional illustration]]
+  ]
+)

 #v(design-entries-vertical-space-between-entries)

-#two-col-entry(
+#two-col(
+  alignments: (right, auto),
   left-content: [
     Aug.
 2016
   ],
   right-content: [
     #strong[The best annual final year project of the Department of Electrical Engineering] -- #strong[Taichung \(Taiwan\)]
-    #v(-design-text-leading)

-    #two-col(left-column-width: design-highlights-summary-left-margin, right-column-width: 1fr, left-content: [], right-content: [#v(design-highlights-top-margin);#align(left, [“A Simple Quadcopter using Arduino” was granted as the best annual final year project of the Department of Electrical Engineering at Thunhai University])], column-gutter: 0cm)
   ],
 )

+#v(design-highlights-top-margin)

+#two-col(
+  right-content: [
+    “A Simple Quadcopter using Arduino” was granted as the best annual final year project of the Department of Electrical Engineering at Thunhai University
+  ]
+)

 #v(design-entries-vertical-space-between-entries)

-#two-col-entry(
+#two-col(
+  alignments: (right, auto),
   left-content: [
     Sep.
 2014
   ],
   right-content: [
     #strong[Calculus Competition at Thunghai University] -- #strong[Taichung \(Taiwan\)]
-    #v(-design-text-leading)

-    #two-col(left-column-width: design-highlights-summary-left-margin, right-column-width: 1fr, left-content: [], right-content: [#v(design-highlights-top-margin);#align(left, [Won a prize in the Calculus Competition held by the Department of Applied Mathematics at Thunhai University])], column-gutter: 0cm)
   ],
 )

+#v(design-highlights-top-margin)

+#two-col(
+  right-content: [
+    Won a prize in the Calculus Competition held by the Department of Applied Mathematics at Thunhai University ]
+)

 == Extracurricular Activities

-#two-col-entry(
+#two-col(
+  alignments: (right, auto),
   left-content: [
     Sep.
 2015 – Jun.
 2017
   ],
   right-content: [
     #strong[Teaching assistant of the course “Logic Design Laboratory”] -- #strong[Taichung \(Taiwan\)]
-    #v(-design-text-leading)

-    #two-col(left-column-width: design-highlights-summary-left-margin, right-column-width: 1fr, left-content: [], right-content: [#v(design-highlights-top-margin);#align(left, [I volunteered as a teaching assistant for the practical session of the course “Logic Design”.
-During this practical session, each student is required to learn the coding skills of the Verilog language \(a hardware description language\) and to complete tasks relating to the implementation of various logic units using FPGA development.
-My role was to introduce each assignment to the students and assist them when needed.])], column-gutter: 0cm)
   ],
 )

+#v(design-highlights-top-margin)

+#two-col(
+  right-content: [
+    I volunteered as a teaching assistant for the practical session of the course “Logic Design”.
+During this practical session, each student is required to learn the coding skills of the Verilog language \(a hardware description language\) and to complete tasks relating to the implementation of various logic units using FPGA development.
+My role was to introduce each assignment to the students and assist them when needed.
+  ]
+)

 #v(design-entries-vertical-space-between-entries)

-#two-col-entry(
+#two-col(
+  alignments: (right, auto),
   left-content: [
     Sep.
 2015 – Jun.
 2017
   ],
   right-content: [
     #strong[Teaching assistant of the course \"Introduction to Cyber-Physical System\"] -- #strong[Taichung \(Taiwan\)]
-    #v(-design-text-leading)
+  ],
+)

+#v(design-highlights-top-margin)

+#two-col(
+  right-content: [
-    #two-col(left-column-width: design-highlights-summary-left-margin, right-column-width: 1fr, left-content: [], right-content: [#v(design-highlights-top-margin);#align(left, [I volunteered as a teaching assistant for this course “Regression Analysis”.
+    I volunteered as a teaching assistant for this course “Regression Analysis”.
 During this practical session, where each student is required to learn the coding skill of the Python language and complete tasks using Raspberry Pi single board computer.
-My role was to introduce each assignment to the students and assist them when needed.])], column-gutter: 0cm)
+My role was to introduce each assignment to the students and assist them when needed.
-  ],
+  ]
 )